bbi-lab/bbi-sciatac-demux/README.md

 The above is a one-time installation setup, or may be required if you need to update the environment.

-The bbi-sciatac-analyze pipeline uses two compiled programs to find a process hash reads for sciPlex experiments.
+The bbi-sciatac-analyze pipeline uses two compiled programs to find and process hash reads for sciPlex experiments.
 These programs require a Rust compiler, which is installed using the information at

 https://www.rust-lang.org/tools/install

-After installing the Rust compiler, build and install the programs by running the script bbi-sciatac-analyze/install_rust_programs.sh.
+After installing the Rust compiler, build and install the programs by running the script *bbi-sciatac-analyze/install_rust_programs.sh*.

 In addition, a python 3 interpreter is required.